 Instructional designers, also known as instructional coordinators, work with teachers and administrators to assess and strengthen educational programs.
 They may also work in companies or specific industries as training specialists.
 For these reasons, graduate certificate programs in instructional design are often pursued by experienced educators or professionals working in businesses, non-profit organizations or government agencies.
+Some students complete the certificate coursework as part of a master's program in a related field.
+These programs have the prerequisite of a bachelor's degree, and often feature the option of completing internships.

 Graduate Certificate in Instructional Design